 - Three letters of recommendation

 - ABA basic exam result

-Due to the 2020-2021 interview restrictions, all interviews will be conducted remotely.
+All interviews will be conducted remotely beginning in January 2021.
 All Penn State Health anesthesiology fellowship programs will be using with Thalamus for the upcoming season.
 All fellowship applications must still be submitted through the secure Box folder found above.
 Applicants will receive further communication via email and/or Thalamus once applications are received.